Advice and links about maintaining pipe organs and replacing them

 - The Historic Cheshire Churches Preservation Trust have funded organ repairs

-- Churchcare - provide direct grants
+- Churchcare - direct grants and funding advice

 - The British Institute of Organ Studies have produced a Guide to grants for funding work on historic pipe organs.

 - Listed Places of Worship Grant Scheme VAT for repairs to organs can be reclaimed.

 Do you need a faculty?
 Detailed advice is available about whether or not any particular works will require a faculty.

 The DAC appreciates that PCCs (and even many parish organists) have a limited understanding of the technical issues.
 The Diocesan Advisers on pipe organs and electronic organs are therefore available to provide advice on particular schemes - please contact the DAC Secretary in the first instance.
 Further information is available in Towards the Conservation of Historic Organs and Historic Organ Conservation both published by Church House Publishing for the Church Buildings Council (CBC) and available from the Church House Bookshop.

 - Churchcare - general guidance on organ maintenance and the issues PCCs need to consider when considering whether to replace an organ (including issues related to digital alternatives to pipe organs)

 - Institute of British Organ Building - offers guidance and an accreditation scheme for organ building firms

 - The British Institute of Organ Studies offers specialist advice on preservation of organs and sources of funding for organs of historic importance.
 It also operates a Historic Organ Certificate scheme which aims to protect instruments of artistic or historic importance.